HX-Rd/GithubAccessTokenAuthorization/README.md

 *Default is null*
 The name of the app that provided the access token.
 This is required because the `User-Agent` has to be set to the App name.
 See here [Github documentation](https://developer.github.com/v3/?#user-agent-required)
+### CacheMinutes
+*Optional*
+*Default is 20*
+Minutes to cache the token.
+When the token is cached there will be no callout to the token endpoint.
+The user might revoke the token while the token is cached so keep that in mind when the setting this value.
+Github access token do not expire but checking in with the token endpoint periodically seems like a good idea.
+There is a tradeof though since the call to the token endpoint takes some time.
 ### RequiredScopes
 *Optional*
 *Default is null*